-Confidential Mission Critical Control Center
+Confidential Client Control Building / Data Center

 The guiding principle for the design of this facility was to eliminate all single points of failure for mission-critical systems.
 The supporting infrastructure for both data processing and system control and data acquisition functions is designed using a “concurrently maintainable” model for redundancy, meaning that the design includes the ability to maintain fully redundant infrastructure services during maintenance activities without sacrificing backup system availability during unplanned failures of the primary systems.